arye-dov-eidelman/connect-four/README.md

 These files set up some tools and gems for our project and can mostly be ignored.
 Make sure to run `bundle` before starting this project so that you have all the required gems.

-#### `bin/tictactoe`
+#### `bin/connectfour`

 This is our main executable and will be how we run our game.

-#### `lib/tic_tac_toe.rb`
+#### `lib/connect_four.rb`

-Our main `TicTacToe` class will be defined here with all the data and logic required to play a game of tic tac toe via instances of `TicTacToe`.
+Our main `ConnectFour` class will be defined here with all the data and logic required to play a game of connect four via instances of `ConnectFour`.

 #### `spec`

-There are three test files that should be completed in order. `01_tic_tac_toe_spec.rb` sets tests for our helper methods within `TicTacToe`. `02_play_spec.rb` tests the main `#play` method. `03_cli_spec.rb` tests the CLI.
+There are three test files that should be completed in order. `01_connect_four_spec.rb` sets tests for our helper methods within `ConnectFour`. `02_play_spec.rb` tests the main `#play` method. `03_cli_spec.rb` tests the CLI.

-### Your Object Oriented Tic Tac Toe
+### Your Object Oriented Connect Four

-We're going to be building a very well encapsulated object for Tic Tac Toe where each instance method will represent a discrete, single responsibility or functionality of a Tic Tac Toe game.
+We're going to be building a very well encapsulated object for Connect Four where each instance method will represent a discrete, single responsibility or functionality of a Connect Four game.

-We'll be following the Tic Tac Toe conventions of representing the board as an array with 9 elements where `" "` represents an empty cell in the board.
+We'll be following the Connect Four conventions of representing the board as an array with 9 elements where `" "` represents an empty cell in the board.

 We'll be getting user input via `gets` and a player will choose a position by entering 1-9.
 Our program will then fill out the appropriate position on the board with the player's token.